ufo22940268/android-justifiedtextview/README.md

 # JustifiedTextView

-Fork for solving some issues.

-## Original documentation:

 Implement justified textview base on the native TextView.
 Let text displays fill the screen width without extra blanks in the end of line.

 ### English